-Applicants must have six credit hours of course work in a Language other than English with grades of "B" or better Applicants who do not meet this requirement must complete two semesters of language work, receiving grades of "B" or better prior to taking the qualifying exams.
-Non-native speakers of English are exempt from this requirement but may be required to take and advanced level ESL course, depending on the results on the results of the University's Test of English Language Proficiency (TELP) for international students

-Recommendations Applicants must submit two letters of recommendation undertaking graduate study in this area, relevant work experience, and future career plans.

-• Statement of Purpose Applicants must submit a written statement of approximately written for an upper-level course in an appropriate area of study.
+- GPA Applicants should have an undergraduate grade-point average of 3.0 on a 4.0 scale, particularly in English courses. - Language Applicants must have six credit hours of course work in a Language other than English with grades of "B" or better Applicants who do not meet this requirement must complete two semesters of language work, receiving grades of "B" or better prior to taking the qualifying exams.
+Non-native speakers of English are exempt from this requirement but may be required to take and advanced level ESL course, depending on the results on the results of the University's Test of English Language Proficiency (TELP) for international students • Recommendations Applicants must submit two letters of recommendation • Statement of Purpose Applicants must submit a written statement of approximately 250 words that identifies a proposed area of study, reasons for undertaking graduate study in this area, relevant work experience, and future career plans. • Writing Sample Applicants must submit a writing sample: a 7 to 15 page paper written for an upper-level course in an appropriate area of study.